-In this course, students gain nursing experience providing health care to people in the community.
+In this course, students integrate theory and nursing experience to provide health care to people in the community.
+The scope of nursing practice includes collaboration with clients and families to identify health issues, appropriate care, and relevant resources.
 Students are expected to provide knowledgeable and safe nursing care to promote health, prevent illness and injury, promote rehabilitation, and foster self-care.
-The scope of nursing practice includes collaboration with clients and families to identify health issues, appropriate care and relevant resources.
 The impact of the health care system on the client, family and community is considered.

-v Context of Practice: Community Home Care
+v Context of Practice: Community Home Health